drumusician/woff/blog/you_dont_have_to_choose.md

 ### React

 So how do we add our React Component into this div...?
-There is a nice little hex package that makes rendering reat component in elixir templates a breeze, [react_phoenix](https://hex.pm/packages/react_phoenix).
+There is a nice little hex package that makes rendering react components in elixir templates a breeze, [react_phoenix](https://hex.pm/packages/react_phoenix).
 But for this post I wanted to see if I can make it work without using any extra dependencies.
 So just using React and ReactDOM we should be able to render a component in a div very easily.
 We do need to install react and react-dom and some babel stuff, and also configure webpack to handle jsx files.

 ```bash
 yarn add react react-dom @babel/preset-react @babel/plugin-proposal-class-properties